With each passing year, the online education market grows and grows as more students sign up for online courses all around the world.

 What Is Pluralsight?

-Like Coursera, Pluralsight is another online educational platform which provides technological-based courses.
+Like Coursera, Pluralsight is another online educational learning platform that provides technological-based courses.

-There are thousands of courses on offer that range from creative subjects to web development, but all involve working with softwares and programs to achieve different goals.
+There are thousands of interactive courses on offer that range from creative subjects like machine learning to software development, but all involve working with software and programs to achieve different goals.

-Unlike Coursera, Pluralsight has a larger focus on technology.
+Unlike Coursera, Pluralsight courses have a larger focus on technology.
 They believe that offering different learning paths can help more students get into the tech industry, encouraging progress in our society and paving the way for a better future.

 This is why Pluralsight has teamed up with some huge organizations to provide effective training.
 Such companies include GE Healthcare, Dell Technologies, and Ford.